grosjo/fts-xapian/README.md

 cd fts-xapian
 ```

-Compile and install the plugins.
+Compile and install the plugin.

 ```
 autoreconf -vi